ionStici/frontend/js/async/promises-then.md

 - Argument **1**: the success handler callback.
 - Argument **2**: the failure handler callback.

+_Explication:_ The data that we receive as a parameter to the first callback of the `then()` function is the fulfilled value of the `Promise` we're handling.

 _Terminology:_ the success callback is sometimes called the "success handler function" or the `onFulfilled` function.
 The failure callback is sometimes called the "failure handler function" or the `onRejected" function.